How Bad Weather Conditions Affect Liability in Car Accidents

 Even if weather is a contributing factor in a car crash, drivers do still have an obligation to take the weather conditions into account when driving their cars.

-For example, O.C.G.A. § 40-6-49 states that drivers “shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”
+For example, O.C.G.A. § 40-6-49 addresses the following distance by stating that drivers “shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”

 Likewise, O.C.G.A. § 40-6-180 states that “No person shall drive a vehicle at a speed greater than is reasonable and prudent under the conditions and having regard for the actual and potential hazards then existing,” and specifically notes that this should be taken into consideration “when special hazards exist with respect to pedestrians or other traffic or by reason of weather or highway conditions.”